Berlin Crisis of 1961: Plans for the Berlin Wall

 In early 1961, the East German government sought a way to stop its population leaving for the West.
 Walter Ulbricht, First Secretary of the Socialist Unity Party (SED) and Staatsrat chairman and thus East Germany's chief decision-maker, convinced the Soviet Union that force was necessary to stop this movement, although Berlin's four-power status required the allowance of free travel between zones and forbade the presence of German troops in Berlin.

 The East German government began stockpiling building materials for the erection of the Berlin Wall; this activity was widely known, but only a small circle of Soviet and East German planners believed that East Germans were aware of the purpose.
 This material included enough barbed wire to enclose the 156 km (97 mi) circumference of West Berlin.
 The regime managed to avoid suspicion by spreading out the purchases of barbed wire among several East German companies, which in turn spread their orders out among a range of firms in West Germany and the United Kingdom.

-On 15 June 1961, two months before the construction of the Berlin Wall started, Walter Ulbricht stated in an international press conference: "Niemand hat die Absicht, eine Mauer zu errichten!" ("No one has the intention to erect a wall").
+On 15 June 1961, less than two months before the construction of the Berlin Wall started, Walter Ulbricht stated in an international press conference: "Niemand hat die Absicht, eine Mauer zu errichten!" ("No one has the intention to erect a wall").
 It was the first time the term Mauer (wall) had been used in this context.

-On 4–7 August 1961, the foreign ministers of the US, UK, France and West Germany secretly met in Paris to discuss how to respond to the Soviet actions in West Berlin.
+On 4–7 August 1961, the foreign ministers of the US, UK, France, and West Germany secretly met in Paris to discuss how to respond to the Soviet actions in West Berlin.
 They expressed a lack of willingness to engage in warfare.
 Within weeks, the KGB provided Khrushchev with descriptions of the Paris talks.
 These showed that US Secretary of State Dean Rusk, unlike the West Germans, supported talks with the Soviet Union, though the KGB and the GRU warned that the US was being pressured by other members of the alliance to consider economic sanctions against East Germany and other socialist countries and to move faster on plans for conventional and nuclear armament of their allies in Western Europe, such as the West German Bundeswehr.

 The West had advance intelligence about the construction of the Wall.
 On 6 August, a human intelligence source, a functionary in the SED, provided the 513th Military Intelligence Group (Berlin) with the correct date of the start of construction.
 At a weekly meeting of the Berlin Watch Committee on 9 August 1961, the Chief of the US Military Liaison Mission to the Commander Group of Soviet Forces Germany predicted the construction of a wall.
 An intercept of SED communications on the same day informed the West that there were plans to begin blocking all foot traffic between East and West Berlin.
 The interagency intelligence Watch Committee assessment said that this intercept "might be the first step in a plan to close the border", which turned out to be correct.